OliviaZ0826/4111-proj1-ReservationSystem/README.md

 ## Usage of the AI tools in Part 3:

 Basically, we are using Chatgpt for generating python syntax of the overall project.
-We also use Chatgpt to generate basic UI elements like checkboxes, menus, or radio buttons to interact with the database.
+For example, we ask the usage of new Python library such as flask, os and datetime.
+We also ask Chatgpt to help us debug and figure our the mistakes we made when utilize flask.
+We use Chatgpt to generate basic UI elements like checkboxes, menus, or radio buttons to interact with the database.